fmerg/pymerkle/docs/decoupling.rst

-The auditor requests from the server to encrypt a record ``x``, that is, to append the checksum ``y = h(x)`` as a new leaf to the tree (where ``h`` stands for the tree's hashing machinery).
+The auditor requests from the server to encrypt a record ``x``, that is, to append the checksum ``y = h(x)`` as a new leaf to the tree (where ``h`` stands for the tree's hashing enginery).
 At a later moment, after further records have possibly been encrypted, the auditor requests from the server to prove that ``x`` has indeed been encrypted by only revealing ``y``.
 In formal terms, ``y`` is the *challenge* posed by the auditor to the server.
 Disclosing at most